ISCA - International Speech Communication Association

 Topics which we aim to address include but are not limited to

+We invite both experimental and positional papers addressing these and other related research questions.
 The workshop will consist of a number of oral presentations and discussion panels.
 Accepted speakers are invited to submit a short or long paper which will be published online after the workshop.

 Important dates: